 🔒 Volvo Theft Risk in Australia

-• Advanced immobiliser and keyless entry security systems
+• Advanced immobiliser and keyless-entry security systems

-⭐ Volvo Safety Ratings (ANCAP/Euro NCAP)
+⭐ Volvo Safety Ratings (ANCAP)

 • Volvo XC40 (2018+): 5-star Euro NCAP rating

-• Volvo XC60 (2017+): 5-star Euro NCAP rating - scored one of the highest ever results
+• Volvo XC60 (2017+): 5-star Euro NCAP rating - one of the highest scores ever recorded

 • Volvo XC90 (2015+): 5-star Euro NCAP rating